Safvenberger/Safvenberger.github.io/_posts/2022-11-09-passing-styles-in-allsvenskan-2021.md

 </ol>

-*Whew!* That was a "short"" summary of the preprocessing!
+*Whew!* That was a "short" summary of the preprocessing!
 If you would like to check the preprocessing in detail, check out the scripts in the [Github repo](https://github.com/Safvenberger/Passing-Styles-in-Allsvenskan/Scripts).

 ## Method